25 Things You Should Know Before Buying Rental Property

 Land Registry Fee

-A fee paid to the Land Registry upon the sale of a property.
+A fee is paid to the Land Registry upon selling a property.

 Lease

-A legal document that allows one party i.e a tenant to rent a property owned by another party for a set period of time.
+A legal document that allows one party, i.e. a tenant, to rent a property owned by another party for a set period.

 Maintenance Charge